codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 * The ability to create catalogs of applications (Helm repositories) that function similar to traditional package repositories (think npm registry, cpan, maven central, ruby gems etc).

-Codefresh has native support for Helm in a number of ways.
+Codefresh has native support for Helm in a number of ways:

-1. You can easily deploy existing Helm packages to your Kubernetes cluster overriding the default values
+1. You can easily deploy existing Helm packages to your Kubernetes cluster overriding the default values.
-1. You can easily create new Helm packages and push them to a Helm repository
+1. You can easily create new Helm packages and push them to a Helm repository.
-1. Like the [integrated Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) Codefresh also gives you an [integrated Helm Repository]({{site.baseurl}}/docs/new-helm/managed-helm-repository/)
+1. Like the [integrated Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) Codefresh also gives you an [integrated Helm Repository]({{site.baseurl}}/docs/new-helm/managed-helm-repository/).
-1. You can see the Helm releases and even [perform rollbacks]({{site.baseurl}}/docs/new-helm/helm-releases-management/) from the Helm Dashboard
+1. You can see the Helm releases and even [perform rollbacks]({{site.baseurl}}/docs/new-helm/helm-releases-management/) from the Helm Dashboard.
-1. You can [browse Helm packages]({{site.baseurl}}/docs/new-helm/add-helm-repository/)  both from public repositories and your internal Helm repository
+1. You can [browse Helm packages]({{site.baseurl}}/docs/new-helm/add-helm-repository/)  both from public repositories and your internal Helm repository.

 ## Overview

 In this guide we will see how you can

-1. deploy a Helm application with Codefresh in an automated manner
+1. deploy a Helm application with Codefresh in an automated manner,
-1. manage your Helm releases from within Codefresh
+1. manage your Helm releases from within Codefresh, and
-1. store a Helm package inside the integrated Codefresh repository
+1. store a Helm package inside the integrated Codefresh repository.